 Synopsis: Marjorie Prime is a provocative film on themes of ageing, loss and mortality.
 A service that provides holographic recreations of deceased loved ones allows a woman to come face-to-face with the younger version of her late husband.

-Coming soon - insights from fellow trainees.
+Here you can find insights from fellow trainees.

 Our higher trainee group (ST4-6) provides a forum for discussion of issues related to higher training, work and research.
 It feeds into the special advisory committee and executive committees.